jeffboichuk/ice-marketing/midterm-project-outline.md

 ### Submission {-}
 Your report is due on Tuesday, November 3 at 12:01 am.
-Submit your report via BlackBoard [here][report submission link], and use the following naming convention for the file you submit: “b#-last-first.pdf” (e.g., “b5-hammond-austin.pdf”).
+Submit your report via BlackBoard [here][report submission link], and use the following naming convention for the file you submit: “b#-last-first.docx” (e.g., “b5-hammond-austin.docx”).
 If you collect data or conduct analyses to inform your report, you should add this material to your submission via an electronic supplement.
 Use the same naming convention for this file (e.g., “b#-last-first.xlsx”).
 Your report and supplements should all make stand-alone sense.
 Deviating from the simple instructions in this paragraph will earn you a